milewski/generator-exporter/README.md

 - Automatically launch photoshop
 - Open a given array of files
-- Enable the 'Image Assets' for you
+- Activate the Generator Assets Plugin
 - Close all documents after all assets has been generated, and optionally close photoshop.

 Perfect for CI (**Continuous Integration**) _This was the reason i built this anyway._